Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Numerical Results and Discussion

 \subsubsection{Training}

-Firstly, the adaptive weighting module is trained by the self-supervised learning scheme in \cite{guang2} without finetuning with the detection backbone.
+Firstly, the adaptive weighting module is trained by the self-supervised learning scheme in \cite{guang2} without fine-tuning with the detection backbone.
 Subsequently, the diffusion model is trained with the loss function in \eqref{diffusion_loss} with $\beta_\text{coop}=0.1$ and $\beta_\text{diffusion}=1$.
-To guarantee the fairness of comparison, we freeze the cooperative perception backbone when training the diffusion model.
+We did not perform end-to-end fine-tuning to fairly evaluate the contribution of the diffusion module without the influence of joint optimization of the entire network.
+In addition, keeping the backbone fixed allows the diffusion module to be used as a plug-in component in existing cooperative perception systems without requiring full retraining.
+For fair comparison, all variants including Coop, Coop-W, Coop-D, and Coop-WD share the same cooperative perception backbone, training data splits, and non-stationary V2V channel settings.
+The weighting and diffusion modules are trained under identical noise distributions, and the backbone remains frozen when training the denoising module, ensuring that performance differences arise solely from the inclusion of the weighting and diffusion components.

 The U-Net architecture is adopted as the diffusion model which contains three residual blocks and four depth multipliers of $\{1,2,4,8\}$.
 The training noise schedule is linearly spaced as $\beta_t \in [1 \times 10^{-4}, 0.035]$ with 50 diffusion steps.
 Besides, the fast sample scheme \cite{cdiffse} is used in the reverse process with the inference schedule $[0.0001, 0.001, 0.01, 0.05, 0.2, 0.35]$.